djc5627/CompendiumWeb/docs/Birds/Song Bird/New World Black Bird/Great-tailed Grackle.md

 ---------------------------------------------------------------
 ## Notes
 Also called the Mexican Grackle.
-They are larger than the [[Grackle]] and have a more powerful call that is easily heard from far.
+They are larger than the [[Common Grackle]] and have a more powerful call that is easily heard from far.

 ---------------------------------------------------------------
 ## Sightings